 What is tetracycline?

-Over time, as teeth staining was discovered in children taking this medicine, studies were conducted to conclude that tetracycline was causing the permanent staining of teeth.
+Over time, as teeth staining was discovered in individuals taking this medicine, studies were conducted to conclude that tetracycline was causing the permanent staining of teeth.
 Later on, it was also found that the drug could cross placental barriers, meaning that if given to a pregnant woman, the effects of the drug were likely to cross over to the unborn child.

 Categories of tetracycline-stained teeth